karthikkappagantula/my_tech_notes/aws_learning/README.md

 * Persistent Storage:
 Data that is durable and survives power events (Start, Stop, Restart).
 Data access performance is not as fast as for Ephemeral Storage, but the data integrity is maintained.
-Example: Amazon EBS, Amazon EFS
+Example: Amazon Elastic Block Storage, Amazon Elastic File Storage

 * Transient Storage:
 Data that exists in a form while it is passed between sources.
 This helps in decoupling the application systems.